-About 3,200 years ago people sailed south-east from the Solomon Islands further into the Pacific Ocean, and settled most of the islands of Melanesia.
-Between 1200 and 1000 BC they spread rapidly to Fiji and West Polynesia, including Tonga and Samoa.
+About 3,000 years ago people sailed south-east from the Solomon Islands further into the Pacific Ocean, and settled most of the islands of Melanesia.
+Between 1100 and 800 BCE they spread rapidly to Fiji and West Polynesia, including Tonga and Samoa.

-The last Pacific migrations were to the distant points of Polynesia – Hawaii (600 AD), Easter Island (700 AD) and New Zealand (1250–1300 AD).
+The last Pacific migrations, between 1200 and 1300 CE, were to the distant points of Polynesia – Hawaii, Easter Island and New Zealand (1250–1300 CE).
 Evidence that they reached South America several centuries before Europeans did so is inconclusive.

 While this sequence seems rather straightforward, the exact dates and the order of settlement are debated.
 Experts often disagree, and there are competing theories.
 The date for the arrival of people in New Zealand is no exception.